wp-cli/wp-cli/README.md

 What is wp-cli
 --------------

-A command line tool to do maintenance work on a WordPress install from the command line.
+A tool to control WordPress installations from the command line.

 Installing
 ----------